aergoio/guide/source/smart-contracts/lua/reference.md

 ```

 ### call(address, function_name, args...)

 The call function executes a function on another contract and returns the result.
 The call is executed in the context of the target contract's state.

-In addition, we can call the `value` function to send an amount of coins to the target address.
+We can also call the `value` function to send an amount of native aergo tokens to the contract.

 The value function accepts a string, a number or a bignum as the argument like the send function.

 ```lua